anisoprint/aura-docs/docs/aura-connect/gui/index.md

 #### Error log (informational control)

 Show the different errors, warnings, and informational messages sent by a printer.
+You can also change the period for which you're viewing the errors [1], and filter the errors by their types [2]

 ![Error log control](./media/machines/error-control.png)